Chart Color Schemes

 Cultural Diversity

-Watsonia North had a higher cultural diversity compared to most local markets, with 22.7% of its population born overseas and 20.8% speaking a language other than English at home.
-Christianity was the predominant religion in Watsonia North, making up 56.0% of the population, which is higher than the Greater Melbourne average of 47.1%.
-The top three ancestry groups were Australian (22.6%), English (20.8%), and Italian (10.5%).
+Watsonia North had a higher level of cultural diversity compared to most local areas, with 22.7% of its population born overseas and 20.8% speaking a language other than English at home.
+Christianity was the predominant religion in Watsonia North, making up 56.0% of its population, which is higher than the 47.1% figure for Greater Melbourne.
+The top three ancestry groups in Watsonia North were Australian (22.6%), English (20.8%), and Italian (10.5%).

 Frequently Asked Questions - Diversity